ucs-compute-solutions/ci-sap-hana-nfs/ucsm/README.md

 Although each task is breakdown into one playbook, different playbooks can be combined or removed as per requirement as shown in site.yml

-# To configure Cisco UCS for SAP HANA below are the task performed by respective playbook:
+#  Below are the task performed by each playbook:

-All variables are defined in group_vars/all.yml, please update variable file as per your site requirement

 01: Add Block of IP Address for KVM